Find out about therapies and courses available for adults who stammer.

 Contact: via their website or email email@example.com

 The Starfish Project

 The Starfish Project runs 3-day courses in Eastbourne.
-It supports adults who stammer by teaching and practising a technique.
+It supports adults who stammer by teaching and practising a breathing technique.
 They combine this with:

 - reducing avoidance

 - increasing confidence